 - 5.1.
-By reason of the facts and matters referred to in paragraphs 4.6(1) to 4.6(6) above, the FSA considers that you were unable to demonstrate that you took reasonable care to ensure the suitability of Sett Valley's advice, in breach of Statement of Principle 2.
+By reason of the facts and matters referred to in paragraphs 4.6(1) to 4.6(7) above, the FSA considers that you were unable to demonstrate that you took reasonable care to ensure the suitability of Sett Valley's advice in breach of Statement of Principle 2.
 Specifically, you failed to obtain and retain sufficient personal and financial information about Sett Valley's customers, undertake adequate or independent product research, ensure that suitability reports were clear fair and not misleading and explain the main consequences and risks of your recommendations. - 5.2.
-By reason of the facts and matters referred to in paragraphs 4.8(1) to 4.8(3) above, the FSA considers that you failed, as an approved person performing a significant influence function, to take reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business, Insurance Conduct of Business and Training and Competence rules listed in Annex A, in breach of Statement of Principle 7.
-Specifically, you failed to: - (1) maintain adequate systems, processes and controls in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements and standards and associated rules; - (2) ensure there was an adequate process for reviewing the competence, knowledge, skills, training and ongoing performance monitoring of staff; and - (3) ensure Sett Valley did not provide advice to customers outside of the scope of its Part IV permissions. - 5.3.
+By reason of the facts and matters referred to in paragraphs 4.8(1) to 4.8(2) above, the FSA considers that you failed, as an approved person performing a significant influence function, to take reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business and Insurance Conduct of Business rules listed in Annex A, in breach of Statement of Principle 7.
+Specifically, you failed to: - (1) maintain adequate systems, processes and controls in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements and standards and associated rules; and - (2) ensure Sett Valley did not provide advice to customers outside of the scope of its Part IV permissions. - 5.3.
 Having regard to the facts and matters set out in this notice, the FSA considers it proportionate and appropriate in all the circumstances to take disciplinary action against you.